 - Context matters: Always provide context when presenting percentages.
 A percentage on its own can be meaningless without understanding the underlying data and the reference point.

-- Be wary of small sample sizes: Percentages based on small sample sizes can be misleading.
-Ensure that the sample size is large enough to provide a reliable estimate.
+- Be wary of small sample sizes: Percentages based on small sample sizes can be misleading. make sure the sample size is large enough to provide a reliable estimate.

 - Consider statistical significance: When comparing percentages, consider whether the differences are statistically significant.
 This involves using statistical tests to determine whether the observed differences are likely to be due to chance or a real effect.